iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/connection.md

 This section is non-normative.

-TBD

-- **Authentication**: implementors SHOULD NOT use any information transmitted in the connection protocol for authentication or proof of identity.
+- **Authentication**: implementors SHOULD NOT use any information transmitted in the connection protocol for direct authentication or proof of identity.
+See the [authentication](./authentication) protocol.

+## Unresolved Questions

+- List supported handshake protocols for authentication post-connection?
+- How do parties know what to do post-connection, send protocol in invitation or does one party just try start a protocol immediately?
+For custom/corporate applications likely hard-coded, for general SSI wallets it is an open question.

 ## Related Work